LaurenAMolloy/brewdog-of-the-day/README.md

 ### What I learned

 I have learnt so many new skills and concepts during the build of this project.
+- DOM Manipulation
+- Fetching data and displaying data from API's
+- Events
+- Async Functions
+- Using Template Literals
+- Set Timeout
+- Math Methods

 ### Continued development

 Moving forward I would like to continue learning about and experiment more with integrating data from API's.
-I would like to migrate some of my vanilla js projects into React projects to get more experinec working with SPA's.
+I would like to migrate some of my vanilla js projects into React projects to get more experience working with SPA's.

 ### Useful resources